 For American Express cardholders, Amex Offers is a way to earn additional rewards through limited-time special offers related to travel, shopping, dining and more.
 For example, you may receive a certain amount or percentage of cash back if you make a qualifying purchase at a select retailer.

-After logging in to your Amex account, you can browse through the available offers (which are constantly changing and have set expiration dates) and click on the ones you’re most interested in to add them to your card.
-There is no penalty for letting an offer expire, so you should go ahead and add all offers you’re interested in.
+After logging in to your Amex account, you can browse through available offers that are constantly changing and have set expiration dates.
+Select the ones you’re most interested in to add them to your card.
+There is no penalty for letting an offer expire, so go ahead and add all offers you’re interested in.

 Redeem rewards to offset high bills

 The Blue Cash Preferred’s redemption options are somewhat limited compared to other credit card rewards programs since you can only redeem rewards dollars for statement credits.
 However, you can redeem rewards in any amount.
 To get the most from this option, you may want to consider using your rewards earnings to help offset a large credit card bill.

 Pair other cards with the Blue Cash Preferred

 Given the Amex Blue Cash Preferred’s solid cash back rates on U.S. supermarket purchases, select U.S. streaming subscriptions, transit and U.S. gas station purchases, it may make sense to pair it with a flat-rate cash back card for all non-category spending.

 For example, the Chase Freedom Unlimited®* offers 1.5 percent cash back on all purchases and doesn’t charge an annual fee — meaning you could swipe this card for all non-category purchases to earn half a percentage point more compared to the Blue Cash Preferred.